-Is the animal being treated the way you would want to be treated-according to the Golden Rule?

-Do you need to change the situation to make it follow the Golden Rule?
-If so, how?
+How does this situation fail to live up to the Golden Rule?
+How would you change the situation to make it follow the Golden Rule?
 Does this situation remind you of any experience from your own life?

 On your way to and from school, you notice a dog on a short chain, with no food or water in sight.